Call Me Bwana: Production

 In fact, the film was indeed being written during shooting.
 In October 1962, after being in production for two weeks, producer Broccoli hired novelist Paul Jarrico to do a "fast rewrite."
 Six writers had already worked on the script, "hundreds of jokes had been written about a bumbling explorer and a CIA agent searching for a U.S. space capsule in Africa, but no filmable story had emerged."
 Jarrico believed the script needed logic.
 Broccoli subsequently paid Jarrico $2,500 for four weeks' uncredited work.

 Production director Syd Cain recalled that originally wild African animals from British zoos were to be released onto the golf course sequence but the idea was shelved when they caused expensive damage.

 Spoofing a scene from Dr. No, Hope's character is asleep in a tent when a tarantula begins crawling up his leg.
 A similar thing had happened to James Bond in the first 007 film, played seriously, rather than for laughs.

 Call Me Bwana is "plugged" in Eon Productions' 1963 Bond film From Russia with Love during a sequence where Ali Kerim Bey assassinates the Russian agent Krilencu with a sniper rifle.
 Krilencu attempts to escape through a window, which is situated in Anita Ekberg's mouth, on the wall-sized poster: "She should have kept her mouth shut," Bond says.
 In the original novel by Ian Fleming, published in 1957, the scene happens in a trapdoor situated in Marilyn Monroe's mouth on a poster for Niagara.
+Production of From Russia with Love actually began three days prior to the UK release of Call Me Bwana.

 The next non-Bond Eon Productions release would not be until the 2014 film The Silent Storm, followed by Film Stars Don't Die in Liverpool in 2017.

 Soundtrack

-The film was scored by Monty Norman.
-John Barry claimed that Norman contacted him to orchestrate his theme The Big Safari but the film's orchestration was eventually credited to Muir Mathieson.
+The film was scored by Monty Norman, then contracted by Eon Productions.

+John Barry claimed that Norman contacted him to orchestrate his theme The Big Safari, but the film's orchestration was eventually credited to Muir Mathieson.
 Barry released a recording of The Big Safari as well as another United Artists comedy The Mouse on the Moon under a pseudonym of "The Countdowns".

-Bob Hope sang the title song over the end credits.
+Bob Hope sang the title song over the end credits arranged by Johnnie Spence.

 Home media

-Call Me Bwana was released to DVD by MGM Home Video on 27 June 2011 via MGM's Limited Edition Collection as a MOD (manufacture-on-demand) widescreen Region 1 DVD.
+Call Me Bwana was released to VHS by MGM/UA Home Video on 2 March 1993, which was available exclusively through Warner Home Video worldwide and was also released to DVD by 20th Century Fox Home Entertainment on 27 June 2011 via MGM Limited Edition Collection as a MOD (manufacture-on-demand) widescreen Region 1 DVD.